Hello brilliant entrepreneur, it’s Tash Corbin here, and welcome to episode #155 of the Heart-centred Business Podcast.

 So for your webinars, solve the T. For blog posts, solve the T. For posts on social media. solve the T. I usually recommend the ratio of 80/20.
 So 80% of your Facebook, Blog or webinar content is solving the T for people.
 Because that’s what they want, and if you do that for them for free, then you create this beautiful sense of trust and connection, and all of a sudden they’re hungry for those next steps.
 Because you’ve sold the problem that they had, so now we can get on with the business of doing what we really need to do to actually create those results.

 All of the details are in the show notes of today’s episode at tashcorbin.com/155.
-So go and check out the sales and conversions masterclass, and if you have any questions come in to the Heart-centred Soul Driven Entrepreneurs Facebook group, use #podcast question or if you have an #podcastaha, let us know you listening to episode 155 and I will happily answer your questions, and celebrate your ahas with you!
+If you have any questions come in to the Heart-centred Soul Driven Entrepreneurs Facebook group, use #podcast question or if you have an #podcastaha, let us know you listening to episode 155 and I will happily answer your questions, and celebrate your ahas with you!